About us

 Our Values

-The SoA is an organisation where everyone can grow and develop, and it's also a great place to work.
+The SoA is an organisation where everyone can grow and develop, and it’s also a great place to work.
 Our working culture is collaborative, friendly and supportive.
-We’re located in modern offices on Bedford Row near Holborn, London.
+We’re located in bright, modernised offices on Bedford Row near Holborn, London.

-Inclusion, diversity and representation are at the core of our values.
-We are an organisation that aims to tackle structural discrimination and prejudice.
+Equity, diversity and inclusion are core SoA values.
+We aim to tackle structural discrimination and prejudice.
 Part of this commitment means we are looking to increase diversity in our organisation at all levels and in all forms.
 We therefore strongly encourage applications from a broad range of social, cultural, educational and underrepresented backgrounds.

 Benefits